Reinbert de Leeuw: Life

 He is particularly noted for his shows and recordings of Erik Satie's works.
 He recorded an album, Socrate, with Barbara Hannigan, a Canadian contemporary opera singer, consisting of largely forgotten works by Erik Satie.

 On January 13, 2020, he held his last concert in Muziekgebouw aan 't IJ.
 On February 14 of the same year, he died at his home in Amsterdam, aged 81, survived by his brothers, Kees and Hans de Leeuw.

 Awards

 On his 70th birthday, de Leeuw was made a Knight of the Order of the Netherlands Lion.

 Recordings

-Perhaps de Leeuw's most notable and stunning recodings are those of early piano music of Erik Satie.
+Perhaps de Leeuw's most notable recordings are those of early piano music of Erik Satie.
 De Leeuw recorded mostly for Philips, Koch or Nonesuch.
 One of his last studio recordings was, however, for Alpha Classics: a piano-accompanied reading of Franz Liszt's own late and devotional Via Crucis, reflecting De Leeuw's faith.
 He had previously recorded Via Crucis twice, in the 1980s for Philips and in 2012 for Etcetera.